Food never goes out of style. No matter the times, no matter the trend, everyone’s interested in it.

 More than half of all social media users eat up view their content on a mobile device, especially when searching for places to eat.
 If your site and social pages only look good to someone visiting from a computer, you are seriously risking a huge chunk of potential customers.
-You should think carefully about how to build a restaurant website and optimize social media.
+You should think carefully about how to build a restaurant website and optimize for social media and mobile SEO.

 The last thing you want is to throw a wrench in your marketing funnel, preventing users from flowing through it to the end where they would ultimately make purchases.

-Now that the basics are out of the way, we can really start to dive into the actionable restaurant marketing ideas and trends that will set you apart.
+Now that the basics are out of the way, we can really start to dive into the actionable restaurant marketing and promotion ideas and trends that will set you apart.